CASE STUDY | EventBase

 Scaling & Inventory

 The capability to submit and track inventory change requests was useful, but without the ability to update a seat's status directly clients were unable to respond quickly to market conditions - like releasing reserve inventory when a popular event is close to selling out.
-With EventBase’s capabilities, clients can instantly change any seat's status - while it’s on sale - without an assist from Ticketmaster.
+With EventBase’s capabilities, clients can instantly change any seat's status without an assist from Ticketmaster.

 No more waiting for Ticketmaster to build new maps for each and every concert